Skip to content

 Workflow for a false positive

-1. Run in detect_only: true so the request is logged but not blocked.
+1. Run the affected route in detect_only: true so the request is logged but not blocked.

 2. Reproduce the false positive.